Get Things Done

-Some people are proactive and get tasks done ahead of time, other people procrastinate.
+Some people are proactive and get tasks done ahead of time.
+Other people procrastinate.

 Being proactive will prevent unnecessary stress.

 It is Ok to Say No

 Some people have a hard time saying “NO.”

 Before you answer any questions, take some time to think of the outcome of your reply.

-If you keep your supplies organized, you will know when it is time to order more.
-Doing this saves you money because you will not be purchasing items you already have.
-It will also save you time because you will not have to stop what you’re doing to run out to a store because you ran out of supplies.
+Keeping your art supplies organized will not only save you money because you will not be purchasing items you already have, but it will also save you time because you will not have to stop what you’re doing to run out to a store.
+After all, you ran out of supplies.

-Organize your shipping materials.
+Another example is to organize your shipping materials.
 When it is time to package an item you sold, you will not have to waste time searching for supplies that you need for shipping.
 It will all be in one place, and the task will only take minutes instead of hours.